MacauleyLockeml/NotreDame/README.md

 It is recommended you install Python 3 instead of Python 2

-Link to obtain LaTex a type setting software:
+Link to obtain LaTex type setting software:

 https://www.latex-project.org/get/